mariammkkk/travel-reservation-system/README.md

 # Travel Reservation System

 Standalone Java Swing client backed by MySQL and JDBC.
 It models flight inventory, ticketing, and waiting lists with three application roles: customer, customer representative, and administrator.
-The UI is themed through `src/ui/AppTheme.java` (Nimbus + custom palette—warm paper, evergreen accent, rust accent stripe on sign-in—not the default gray Metal look).
+The UI is themed through `src/ui/AppTheme.java`.

 ## What’s in this repository